-- Teach explicitly the vocabulary that students need to know. - Use etymology and morphology (where words come from and how they are formed) to deepen student understanding. - Promote high quality academic talk and writing. - Use a podcast format to talk through/model tackling longer tasks that pupils can access at home
+- Teach explicitly the vocabulary that students need to know. - Use etymology and morphology (where words come from and how they are formed) to deepen student understanding. - Promote high quality academic talk and writing.

 Use guided practise to model learning outcomes, talking through the learning process